stevedatelier/Houdini-Simulations/README.md

 ##### After
 <img src="https://github.com/stevedatelier/Houdini-Simulations/blob/master/img/water_lvl.jpg" width="60%">.

-*These number values are **"just for the purpose of this experiment."** Your measurements will certainly need to be different.
+*These numeric values are **"just for the purpose of this experiment."** Your measurements will certainly need to be different.
 Without tests, I can't predict what your simulation will do.

 <img src="https://github.com/stevedatelier/Houdini-Simulations/blob/master/img/ezgif.com-optimize%20(2).gif" width="60%">.